Henry Box Brown: Life in freedom

 Brown became a well-known speaker for the Massachusetts Anti-Slavery Society and got to know Frederick Douglass.
 He was nicknamed "Box" at a Boston antislavery convention in May 1849, and thereafter used the name Henry Box Brown.
 He published two versions of his autobiography, Narrative of the Life of Henry Box Brown.
 The first, written with the help of Charles Stearns and conforming to expectations of the slave narrative genre, was published in Boston in 1849.
 The second was published in Manchester, England, in 1851, after he had moved there.
-While on the lecture circuit in the northeastern United States, Brown developed a moving panorama with his partner James C. A. Smith.
+While on the lecture circuit in the northeastern United States, Brown developed a moving panorama with his partner James C. A. Smith which detailed both Brown's journey as well as the daily life of free and enslaved people.
 They separated in 1851.

 Douglass wished that Brown had not revealed the details of his escape, so that others might have used it.
 When Samuel Smith attempted to free other slaves in Richmond in 1849, they were arrested.
 The year of his escape, Brown was contacted by his wife's new owner, who offered to sell his family to him.
 Brown declined the offer.
 This was an embarrassment within the abolitionist community, which tried to keep the information private.

 Brown is known for speaking out against slavery and expressing his feelings about the state of America.
 In his Narrative, he offers a cure for slavery, suggesting that slaves should be given the vote, a new president should be elected, and the North should speak out against the "spoiled child" of the South.

 After passage of the Fugitive Slave Law of 1850, which required cooperation from law enforcement officials to capture refugee slaves even in free states, Brown moved to England for safety, as he had become a known public figure.
 He toured Britain with his antislavery panorama for the next ten years, performing several hundred times a year.
 To earn a living, Brown also entered the British show circuit for 25 years, until 1875, after leaving the abolitionist circuit following the start of the American Civil War.

 In 1857, as Cutter documented in her book, The Illustrated Slave (2017), Brown acted in several plays written expressly for him by a British playwright – E.G. Burton – but his acting career appears to have been short-lived.
 In the 1860s, he began performing as a magician with acts as a mesmerist and conjuror, under the show names of "Prof. H. Box Brown" and the "African Prince".

 While in England in 1855, Brown married Jane Floyd, a White Cornish tin worker's daughter, and began a new family.
 In 1875, he returned with his new family to the U.S., with a group magic act.
 A later report documented the Brown Family Jubilee Singers.